asra-as/SIT/README.md

-# SIT (SIgnal to Image Translation)
+# SIT (Signal to Image Translation)

+Sample dataset is in this repo.

-Download the dataset from below url: https://drive.google.com/file/d/10OVBlOn4GtmDUdAHgHEqNHGv9fZS55J1/view?usp=sharing
+For accessing full dataset from below url: https://drive.google.com/file/d/10OVBlOn4GtmDUdAHgHEqNHGv9fZS55J1/view?usp=sharing

-Clone the repo of pix2pix and use this data set in it: https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix
+Clone and follow the steps mentioned in the repo of GAN mentioned below and use this dataset: https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix